ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 Awesome!
 Now the name helps us know what the protocol is for.

-An alternative improvement could be:
+If the Swift compiler supported protocols within types, an alternative improvement would be:

 ```swift
 class Downloader {